Memory

 Let's do some examples for real existing devices.
 If there's a device that does things a bit different, feel free to PR this file!

-Remember: If all registers have the same behaviour (which is the case usually), you can set the bit and byte orders in the global config too so it applies to all registers that don't explicitly have it set.
+If all registers have the same behaviour (which is the case usually), you can set the bit and byte orders in the global config too so it applies to all registers that don't explicitly have it set.

 Example LIS3DH - Multi-register LE, LSB0